magronp/anisotropic-wiener/README.md

 Also note that the results might slightly differ from the papers:

 - `icassp17.m` uses the scale-invariant SDR/SIR/SAR, while in the paper we used BSS Eval v3, which allows for frame-wise filters.
-The exact scores values are consequently not the same, but the comparison remains valid.
+Consequently, the score values are not exactly the same, but the comparison / general trend still holds.

-- `iwaenc18` plots the kappa as a function of Nw for all sources in the DSD100 dataset.
-In the paper, we only displayed it for guitar and piano, from different datasets (MAPS and ...).
+- `iwaenc18` plots the concentration parameter as a function of window length for all sources in the DSD100 dataset, while the paper reported it on different datasets (piano sounds from [MAPS](https://adasp.telecom-paris.fr/resources/2010-07-08-maps-database/), and guitar sounds from [IDMT-SMT-GUITAR](https://zenodo.org/record/7544110)).
 Here we only included DSD100 for simplicity.

 ### Everything at once

-If you want to train and test all methods, you can simply run the main script `run_all.m`.
+If you want to train and test all methods, you can simply run the main script `run_all_ssep.m`.
+This will produce more general results than the afore-mentioned scripts, e.g., non-oracle scenarios for AW-var and BAG algorithms.
+However, this script focuses on the task of separating the mixture into 4 stems, but you can easily adapt it to the singing voice separation task.

-## Scenarios

-Oracle
-(true magnitudes)

-Informed
-Magnitudes estimated with NMF allala

 ## References